These DIY mudroom lockers added much needed storage and organization to this busy space.

 Cubbies

-Then, I cut my plywood down to 18"x18" squares.
+Then, cut your sheet of plywood down to 18"x18" squares.
 This is what I am using as cubby dividers for the lockers.
-I wanted the dividers to be thicker than ยฝ" so I used 2 of the plywood squares and scrap pieces of ยฝ" thick plywood in the middle.
+I wanted the dividers to be thicker than ยฝ" so I used two of the plywood squares and scrap pieces of ยฝ" thick plywood in the middle.
 This makes my dividers 1 ยฝ" thick.
 To finish it off I will add molding over the top.

-I cut the base board I pulled off down to 20" wide sections.
+I cut the base board that I pulled off down to 20" wide sections.
 This is what I will use to space my cubbies.
-To secure the dividers, I nailed them into the base boards, which are nailed to the wall.
-I used a scrap piece of wood in the front to help keep my spacing right.
+To secure the dividers, nail them into the base boards.
+Then, nail to the wall.
+I used scrap pieces of wood in the front to help keep my spacing right.

 Bench Top

-Now to add the poplar on top to finish off the bench.
+Now you can add the poplar on top to finish off the bench.
 Butcher block would also be a great option for a bench top.

-To help make all the lines pretty I added an edge of poplar around the outside.
-At the corner I did a 45 degree angle cut so all my front edges are nice and pretty.
+To help make all the lines pretty I added a trim board of poplar around the outside edge.
+It's the little things that make a difference!
+At the corner I cut a 45 degree angle so all my front edges are nice and pretty.
 This will also give me something to run my molding for the dividers into.

-Now to build the DIY mudroom lockers on top of the bench.
-I used the same strategy as the bench to build the locker dividers, but on a bigger scale.
+To build the lockers on top of the bench, I used the same strategy as the bench to build the locker dividers, but on a bigger scale.

 The dividers measure 48" tall x 10 ยฝ" wide.
 To space my dividers I used scrap wood on the back.
 This is also what the dividers get nailed into for added strength.
-For additional strength, I added one of the plywood strips where I want my hooks.
+And for even more additional strength, I added one of the plywood strips where I want my coat hooks eventually.

-Once that was done, I used vertical shiplap to cover it all up.
-I nailed my vertical shiplap in to the scrap wood on the back.
+Once that is done, this is a great place to use a vertical shiplap to cover it all up, especially if you are going to have open mudroom locker cabinets.
+I nailed my vertical shiplap into the scrap wood on the back.

 To make everything look pretty, use caulk to hide any gaps and wood fill to hide the nail holes.